yaml-extend/yaml-extend/README.md

 - `load: unknown`
   Final resolved value returned after parsing/loading the YAML module.

+- `privateLoad: unknown`
+  Final resolved value returned after parsing/loading the YAML module. but with keeping the private nodes.

 - `params?: Record<string, string> | undefined`
   Parameter values used to produce this load (may be undefined).